yeeezy/splash-party/README.md

 * **The title of the browser is the time it opened** - this is important to keep track of your 10 minute cookie
 * if multiple windows open -> multiple /// instances will also open, each under a different session, to make things managable just notice the time in the title to understand how long you have for each window

+* all variables found will auto-populate the script when it opens

 ### G-Cookies
 There is now an option to transfer over your g-cookies to pass captcha easily, see config for explanation